 Cultural Diversity Requirement

-To expand cultural awareness, all students are required to complete a course that emphasizes Asian, African, Middle Eastern, Latin American, Pacific aboriginal, Native American, or a comparable culture.
-Courses that satisfy this requirement involve substantial material independent of the cultures’ interactions with European cultures.
+To expand cultural awareness, students in some academic units may be required to complete a course that emphasizes Asian, African, Middle Eastern, Latin American, Pacific aboriginal, Native American, or a comparable culture.
+Courses that satisfy this requirement involve substantial material independent of the cultures' interactions with European cultures.
 If a course focuses on one facet of a culture, it must treat the topic within the context of the culture as a whole.
-A list of courses which fulfill the Cultural Diversity requirement may be found elsewhere in this bulletin.
+These courses are also coded with the initials [CD] for Cultural Diversity A list of courses which fulfill the Cultural Diversity requirement may be found elsewhere in this bulletin.

 To graduate, all majors in the college must satisfy one of the following grade point options: